saltstack/salt/doc/topics/eauth/index.rst

     )

 This should return a distinguishedName that we can use to filter for group membership.
-Then the following LDAP quey is executed:
+Then the following LDAP query is executed:

 .. code-block:: text